WikiTideOrg/landing/README.md

-# wikitide-landing
+# WikiTide Landing Page
-Landing page for wikitide.org
+This is the landing page for wikitide.org